JasonGoemaat/google-font-picker/doc/CircleCI.md

 Might as well add that `$FIREBASE_DEPLOY_TOKEN` variable with the value from `firebase login:ci` while I'm at it.
 I think the name doesn't have a `$` when entring it...

+That worked great...

+## Deploy

+I'm just commenting out the deploy lines in `.circleci/config.yml`...